Eurovision Song Contest 2010: Semi-final allocation draw

 On Sunday 7 February 2010, the draw to decide which countries were to appear in either the first or second semi-final took place.
-The participating countries excluding the automatic finalists (France, Germany, Norway, Spain & the United Kingdom) were split into six pots, based upon how those countries had been voting.
+The participating countries excluding the automatic finalists (France, Germany, Norway, Spain, and the United Kingdom) were split into six pots, based upon how those countries had been voting.
 From these pots, half (or as close to half as is possible) competed in the first Semi Final on 25 May 2010.
 The other half in that particular pot will compete in the second Semi Final on 27 May 2010.
 This draw also doubled up as an approximate running order, in order for the delegations from the countries to know when their rehearsals commenced.
 The draw also determined in which Semi Final the automatic finalists voted in.
 The draw for the running order of the semi-finals, finals, and the order of voting, took place on 23 March 2010.